-Groin pain is pain in the area where the inner, upper thigh and lower abdomen meet.
+Groin pain is pain that occurs where the inner, upper thigh and lower abdomen meet.

 Seek immediate medical attention if you have

 - Groin pain associated with back, abdomen or chest pain

 - Sudden, severe testicle pain

-- Testicle pain accompanied by nausea, fever, chills or blood in the urine
+- Testicle pain and swelling accompanied by nausea, vomiting, fever, chills or blood in the urine

 Schedule a doctor's visit if you have: